 - 5101 The term "show officials" shall include and refer to all persons directly engaged by the show. - 5102 Officials and their duties shall include: - A. Show Chairman, who shall be responsible for the operation of the show. - B. Show Secretary, who shall be in charge of: - 1.
 Hiring the Judges and officials necessary for the operation of the show. - 2.
 Appointing and identifying in the program three Show Stewards who shall be present throughout the show. - 3.
-Completing the show information online. - 4.
-Processing the entries online. - 5.
-Providing qualified medical personnel on grounds for schooling and for all scheduled performances and an ambulance on the show grounds or on call for the entire scheduled performance.
+Mailing the prize lists. - 4.
+Processing the entries, complete with IHSA entry statement and signed by designated representative. - 5.
+Providing qualified medical personnel on grounds for all scheduled performances and an ambulance on the show grounds or on call for the entire scheduled performance.
 Qualified medical personnel is a currently certified or licensed EMT or Paramedic, or a Physician or nurse trained in pre-hospital trauma care and currently certified or licensed in their profession.
-A physician or nurse trained in pre-hospital trauma care is a physician or nurse who is currently certified in Advanced Trauma Life Support, Basic Trauma Life Support, Pre-hospital Trauma Life Support, or who has First Responder or comparable certification.
+A physician or nurse trained in prehospital trauma care is a physician or nurse who is currently certified in Advanced Trauma Life Support, Basic Trauma Life Support, Pre-hospital Trauma Life Support, or who has First Responder or comparable certification.
 It is strongly recommended that EMTs and/or Paramedics be used to fill this position.
 Medical personnel must not exceed the scope of their practice.
 All medical personnel must be readily identifiable and the area where they are available must be designated and readily accessible. - 6.
-Marking the official programs with special regard to scratches, substitutions, additions, and other corrections. - 7.
-Checking class sheets against actual riders and numbers.
+Marking the official programs with special regard to scratches, substitutions, additions and other corrections.

-- 8. Providing two (2) copies of the program that contain all changes, corrections, scores, scratches, substitutions, and official results.
+- 7. Checking class sheets against actual riders and numbers. - 8.
+Providing four(4) copies of the program that contain all changes, corrections, scores, scratches, substitutions, and official results.
 One copy shall be given to the President College at the close of the show, along with the judges' cards and team point charts.
-A second copy shall be forwarded to the Zone Chair within ten (10) days of the show along with a copy of the IHSA Show Invoice.
-Programs should be maintained for a period of five (5) years. - 9.
+Two copies shall be sent to the Executive Director of the IHSA.
+A fourth copy shall be forwarded to the Zone Chair within ten (10) days of the show along with a copy of the IHSA Show Invoice. - 9.
 Apply for the show date. - 10.
 Report to show stewards in writing, any act on the part of any person deemed prejudicial to the best interests of the Association. - 11.
 Furnish the judges in each class a blank score card containing exact specifications as shown in the rulebook. - 12.
 Provide appropriate badges for Judges and Stewards. - 13.
 Report in writing to the Association within 15 days of the close of the show the name of any exhibitor whose fees are not negotiable. - 14.
 Be responsible for all matters in connection with substitutions. - 15.
-Assure that only current and fully paid IHSA members may compete. - 16.
+Ensure that no entry shall compete until designated college representative has signed the entry blank. - 16.
 Familiarize the judges with the differences between IHSA rules and those of the USEF or AQHA. - 17.
-Remit dues to National Treasurer within thirty (30) days of the show (See Rule 1602).
+Remit dues to President College within ten (10) days of the show (See Rule 1602).